-As the population ages and individuals are increasingly responsible for making sound financial decisions for their future, understanding the factors that contribute to financial capability and retirement preparation becomes increasingly important.
-In this paper, we explore the potential role that noncognitive skills such as conscientiousness, neuroticism, and grit could have on promoting financial well-being and retirement preparation.
-Although previous research has highlighted the important role that these so called noncognitive skills have on shaping long-term outcomes, such as educational attainment and employment, beyond the role of cognitive ability, not much research has looked at their effect on financial outcomes.
-In addition, the little research available has focused on using self-reported measures of these noncognitive skills which could be problematic due to potential biases, including reference group bias and social desirability bias.
-Using data from the UAS, we further study the role of noncognitive skills on financial capability and retirement preparation, not only using self-reports but also exploring alternative measures of noncognitive skills based on performance tasks.
+As population ages and increasing responsibility is in the hands of individuals on making sound financial decisions for their future, understanding the factors that contribute to financial capability and retirement preparation becomes increasingly important.
+In this paper, we explore the potential role that non-cognitive skills such as conscientiousness, neuroticism and grit could have on promoting financial wellbeing and retirement preparation.
+Although previous research has highlighted the important role that these so called non-cognitive skills have on shaping longterm outcomes, like education levels and employment, beyond the role of cognitive ability, not much research has looked at their effect on these financial outcomes.
+In addition, the little research available has focused on using self-reported measures of these non-cognitive skills which could be problematic due to potential biases, including reference group bias and social desirability bias.
+Using data from the UAS, we further study the role of non-cognitive skills on financial capability and retirement preparation, not only using self-reports but also exploring alternative measures of non-cognitive skills based on performance tasks.

 Our first proposed measure was an adaptation, for the adult population, of the Academic Diligence Task (ADT) developed and validated among high school students by Galla et al. (2014).
 Our results, however, show the difficulty of adapting the ADT to a different context and population.
 Most of respondents in the UAS that took the ADT did not seem to be tempted by the distractors offered during the task.
 They took the task very seriously and devoted all or almost all their time to perform the task.
-This resulted in very high percentages of correct answers during the task, a lack of variation across respondents on their performance, very small correlations with self-reported measures of noncognitive skills, and a lack of construct validity.
-Future research is needed to better design performance-task measures that could work in an internet panel for a similar population as represented in the UAS.
+This resulted in very high percentages of correct answers during the task, a lack of variation across respondents on their performance, very small correlations with self-reported measures of non-cognitive skills and a lack of construct validity.
+Future research is needed to better design performance task measures that could work in an internet panel for a similar population as represented in the UAS.

-For our second set of performance task based measures, we explored survey effort measures on the idea that questionnaires themselves can be seen as tasks, such that measures of survey effort can lead to meaningful measures of noncognitive skills.
+For our second set of performance task based measures, we explored survey effort measures on the idea that questionnaires themselves can be seen as tasks, such that measures of survey effort can lead to meaningful measures of non-cognitive skills.
 One advantage of these measures is that respondents are typically unaware that they are being assessed on survey effort, which can help minimize experimenter effects on task performance.
 We studied measures based on item nonresponse rates and careless answering behaviors.
 Our results for item nonresponse rates show how the construct validity of these measures could be affected by survey design decisions.
 Item nonresponse is discouraged in the UAS.
 If respondents leave an answer blank, this triggers a screen that reminds them of the importance of their answers and asks them to return and provide a response.
 Since respondents know that, they may be tempted to provide a less than thoughtful answer rather than leaving a question unanswered.
-We believe this could have contributed to the finding that item nonresponse does not appear to be a good proxy for relevant noncognitive skills in the UAS.
-Item nonresponse rates showed very small correlations with self-reported measures of noncognitive skills, indicating a lack of construct validity for this measure.
-In contrast, measures of careless answering showed promise to be good proxy measures of noncognitive skills related to conscientiousness and neuroticism.
+We believe this could have contributed to the finding that item nonresponse does not appear to be a good proxy for relevant non-cognitive skills in the UAS.
+Item nonresponse rates showed very small correlations with self-reported measures of non-cognitive skills indicating a lack of construct validity for this measure.
+In contrast, measures of careless answering showed promise to be good proxy measures of non-cognitive skills related to conscientiousness and neuroticism.